mirefly/application-services/components/logins/README.md

 When the user signs out of their Firefox Account, we reset the storage and clear the shared parent.

 ### Merging records
 When records are added, the logins component performs a three-way merge between the local record, the remote record and the shared parent (last update on the server).
-Details on the merging algorithm are contained in the [generic sync rfc](https://github.com/mozilla/application-services/blob/1e2ba102ee1709f51d200a2dd5e96155581a81b2/docs/design/remerge/rfc.md#three-way-merge-algorithm)
+Details on the merging algorithm are contained in the [generic sync rfc](https://github.com/mozilla/application-services/blob/1e2ba102ee1709f51d200a2dd5e96155581a81b2/docs/design/remerge/rfc.md#three-way-merge-algorithm).

 ### Record de-duplication

 De-duplication compares the records for same the username and same url, but with different passwords.
-Deduplication logic is based on age, the username and hostname it performs a record update unless it older than the local record.
-If the change is older than our local records, and you have changed the same field on both, the record is not updated.
 De-duplication compares the records for same the username and same url, but with different passwords.
 Deduplication logic is based on age, the username and hostname.
-- If the changes are newer than the local record it performs an update.
+- If the changes are more recent than the local record it performs an update.
 - If the change is older than our local records, and you have changed the same field on both, the record is not updated.

 ## Getting started